JoseBlanca/franklin/doc/source/using_ngs_backbone.rst

 edge_removal -> illumina_right
   Idem for the right edge of the illumina reads

-lucy_settings
-  A path to a lucy settings file with the splice and vectors files to be used by lucy

 min_seq_length
   The minimum sequence length allowable after the cleaning is done.
 All sequences shorter than these values will be discarded.
 This is a subsection with one value for each platform 454, sanger and illumina.

+lucy -> vector_settings
+  A path to a lucy settings file with the splice and vectors files to be used by lucy

+lucy ->bracket
+    Look at lucy man page before changing defaults.

+lucy -> window
+    Look at lucy man page before changing defaults.

+lucy -> error
+    Look at lucy man page before changing defaults.

 lucy settings